valendesigns/option-tree/readme.txt

 = 2.0.10 =
 * Fixed a bug where the Textarea row count wasn't working for List Items.
 * Added an apply_filter to the exported theme-options.php file.
-* Add a CSS id to tabs and settings.
+* Added CSS id's to tabs and settings.
 * Allow "New Layout" section to be hidden on the theme options page via a filter.
 * Fixed a bug where the Colorpicker was not closing in List Items.
 * Change capabilities from manage_options to edit_theme_options.